nataliardo/desafioQA--concrete/Kata09.md

-# Checkout Kata
+# Kata09: Back to the Checkout

 http://codekata.com/kata/kata09-back-to-the-checkout/

-Kata09: Back to the Checkout

 Back to the supermarket.
 This week, we’ll implement the code for a checkout system that handles pricing schemes such as “apples cost 50 cents, three apples cost $1.30.”